 Get your planning people on board

 Use the Zero Tolerance Recognising Restrictive Practices films with your staff to identify the use of restrictive interventions in your workplace.
 Work with the Senior Practitioner to review the person’s Behaviour Support Plan, including input from support staff.
-Use information from the Office of the Senior Practitioner in Tasmania.

 Ensure that your Service Agreement requires the participant/participant’s representative to inform you if a Positive Behaviour Plan is in place, or is to be introduced.

 Ensure that your Service Agreement states that, where you must implement Positive Behaviour Support Plans, you will charge for any work required to comply with the relevant Practice